svdoever/trainercoach-samples/Yoga90.md

 - Focus on one point, eyes open, conscious breathing.
 Stay there.
 Be completely still
 - Change, come up the opposite way you went down
 - **-- ADDITIONAL INSTRUCTIONS --**
-- Keep your heel in line with the center of your body (toe stand)
+- Keep your heel in line with the center of your body

 ## **DEAD BODY** POSE – SAVASANA